wellcomecollection/docs/rfcs/013-release_deployment_tracking/v1/README.md

 ### Build artifacts

-> **Build artifact:** A container image encapsulating application code that can be configured by environment variable.
-The artifact _does not_ contain configuration.
+> **Build artifact:** A Docker image containing our application code.
+An artifact does not contain configuration; instead, it can be configured by passing environment variables.

 Our build tooling creates Docker images and publishes them to an ECR repository in AWS.